Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

     sudo installer -pkg R-4.0.0.pkg -target /

-Note that, unlike what we do on the Linux and Windows builders, this is a *system-wide* installation of R i.e. it can be started with `R` from any account.
+Note that, unlike what we do on the Linux and Windows builders, this is a *system-wide* installation of R i.e. it's in the `PATH` for all users on the machine so can be started with `R` from anywhere.

 #### Basic testing